|135A.011||STATE HIGHER EDUCATION OBJECTIVES.|

 (b) Each institution must reapply at least every four years to maintain the designation.

-(a) Institutions eligible for a grant under this subdivision include public postsecondary institutions and Tribal colleges.
+(a) Institutions eligible for a grant under this subdivision include public postsecondary institutions, nonprofit private postsecondary institutions, and Tribal colleges.

 (b) The commissioner shall establish a competitive grant program to distribute grants to eligible institutions to meet and maintain the requirements under subdivision 1, paragraph (a).
 Initial grants shall be made to institutions that have not earned the designation and demonstrate a need for funding to meet the hunger-free campus designation requirements.
 Sustaining grants shall be made to institutions that have earned the designation and demonstrate both a partnership with a local food bank or organization that provides regular, on-campus food distributions and a need for funds to maintain the requirements under subdivision 1, paragraph (a).